DesktopPotato/Grand-Programs-UE20CS203/README.md

-For any queries, doubts or bug reports, please send an email to pesu1ug20cs022@pesu.pes.edu, Aditya Rao
+For any queries or bug reports, please send an email to pesu1ug20cs022@pesu.pes.edu, Aditya Rao